 - Professor Maud Lavin is a writer and scholar who has written a number of cultural studies books such Push Comes to Shove: New Images of Aggressive Women published by MIT Press in fall 2010.
 She is currently working on Lipstick Dreams: Images of Femininities Circulating Among China, South Korea, and the U.S. with co-authors Fang-Tze Hsu and SooJin Lee.

-- Associate Professor Shawn Michelle Smith is a specialist in the history of photography, with an emphasis on photography and culture.
+- Professor Shawn Michelle Smith is a specialist in the history of photography, with an emphasis on photography and culture.
 Her books include Photography on the Color Line: W.E.B.
 Du Bois, Race, and Visual Culture and the forthcoming Pictures and Progress: Early Photography and the Making of African American Identity (Duke, 2012).

 - Assistant Professor Karen Morris is a cultural anthropologist with a focus on the Cote d'Ivoire.
 Her publications include Guide to the West African Holdings of the American Folklife Center and the Library of Congress.